em3ndez/tiny-web-server/README.md

 }}.start();
 ```

 In this example, a GET endpoint is defined at `/api/status` that responds with "API is running".
-Additionally, a WebSocket endpoint is defined at `/api/chat` that echoes back any message it receives, prefixed with "Echo: ".
+Additionally, a WebSocket endpoint is defined at `/api/chat` that echoes back any message it
+receives, prefixed with "Echo: ", which we admit isn't a real world example.

+TODO: One more example with two webSockets and different paths.

 ## Don't do this